 '''

+- wait

+Purpose: Wait for one or more of the tasks to finish.

+Format:

+(in wait_mode mode = All,

+in float timeout = -1.0,

+out task

+done);

+wait for All or Any task

+Inputs:

+mode:

+seconds to wait

+timeout:

 InOuts:

 finished task

 Outputs: done:

 PreCond:

 PostCond: - if no timeout occurs, All/Any tasks in the

 container are in a final state.

 Perms:

 Throws:

 NotImplemented

 IncorrectState

 DoesNotExist

 Timeout

 NoSuccess

+Notes:

 - if mode is 'All', the wait call returns only

-Notes:

 if all tasks in the container are finished,

 or on timeout, whichever occurs first.

 The output task is then any of the finished

 tasks.

 - if mode is 'Any', the wait call returns on the

 first task which would return on task::wait in

 that timeout period, and returns that task.

 - the default wait mode is 'All' (0).

 - the returned task is removed from the

 container, which allows constructs like

 while ( tc.size () )

 {

 saga::task t = tc.wait (saga::task::Any) )

 }

 - wait() MAY cause an 'IncorrectState' exception

 if any of the tasks in the container causes

 that exception on wait().

 - if the task_container is empty, an

 'DoesNotExist' exception is thrown.

 - a 'Timeout' or 'NoSuccess' exception indicates

 that the backend was not able to wait for one

 or more tasks in the container.

 - As the order of execution of the tasks is

 undefined, no assumption on the individual

+'''

+'''

-task states can be made after any
+task states can be made after any exception gets thrown.for timeout semantics, see Section 2.

-exception gets thrown.

-- for timeout semantics, see Section 2.

-- cancel

-Purpose: Cancel all the asynchronous operations in the

-container.

-cancel

-(in float timeout);

-Format:

 '''